What is VSME and Why Swiss SMEs Need It

 Getting Started

-With QuickVSME, you can create your VSME Basic Module declaration in under an hour.
-Our guided wizard walks you through each indicator, calculates your emissions using official KBOB Ökobilanzdaten factors, and generates a professional German-language declaration ready for stakeholders.
+With QuickVSME, you create your VSME Basic Module declaration in under an hour.
+The guided wizard walks you through each section, calculates GHG emissions using official KBOB Ökobilanzdaten factors, and generates a professional PDF declaration in your language — ready to send to whoever asked.

 QuickVSME Team • Sustainability Experts